koenigsreiter/cpp_monitoring/ausarbeitung/client.md

 The listener is a seperate component of the client responsible for listening to `HealthMessages` from the server.
 It is a seperate thread that also renders the state of the class.
 The state is realized as a `map<string, HealthMessage>` and contains the most recent changed `HealthMessage`.
 The listener also has a method `bool update(string key, HealthMessage value)` that compares the message and returns true if the application needs a re-render.
 This was implemented this way to prevent a lot of unneccessary re-renders.

 The `void render()` method is responsible to render the whole state to the console.
 It uses the console code `\033c` to clear the whole console.

+## Relations

+The following figure \ref{fig:client_class_hierarchy} is going to explain the class relationships in a UML class diagram.

+![A class diagram showing the relations between the client and the listener.][client_class_hierarchy]